 Today I'm once again sharing my mother's Lavender Rose china.
 Made in England by Royal Albert, it is a lovely and feminine pattern.
 Because of my love for pink roses, the pattern really appeals to me; which is why I started the pattern for Mum in the first place who also loves the colour pink.The roses have a touch of lavender in them as well as some of the leaves and sprigs which adorn the white china background on each piece.
 The view of the top of the tea pot shows how lovely it is.
 From the gold fluting around the top of the pot itself to the leafy design on the handle, it makes for a very pretty receptacle for your tea!
 This tea pot holds about four cups of tea.

-"Tea tempers the spirit and harmonizes the mind; dispels lassitude and relieves fatigue, awakens thought and prevents drowsiness." ~ Lu Yu
+I love the little rosey Royal Albert marking on the bottom of each piece too!"Tea tempers the spirit and harmonizes the mind; dispels lassitude and relieves fatigue, awakens thought and prevents drowsiness." ~ Lu Yu

 My mother sold the family home a few years ago and had moved in with my sister.
 They are now moving into an apartment and therefore Mum has entrusted her china to me because she no longer has any use for it.
 I am happy to have it and will cherish it always.